Student Engagement

 • Referrals to agencies and programs that may be of further assistance

-The Family Resource Center also administers the state Childcare Assistance Grant to assist students with childcare costs.
+The Family Resource Center administers the state Childcare Assistance Grant to assist students with childcare costs.

 For more information, visit the Family Resource Center website or call 704.330.6246.